Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 I give lectures and am a group work leader for the UCL MSc module in Advanced Statistical Methods

-I am a secondary supervisor on a number of PhD projects
+I am currently a primary/secondary supervisor on 6 PhD projects